 - Embarrassing Tattoo: Almost got one of the Green Goblin while drunk.
-The one she got of Spider-Man subverted this orginally, only to play it straight when she found out Peter was Spider-Man and broke up with him.
+The one she got of Spider-Man subverted this originally, only to play it straight when she found out Peter was Spider-Man and broke up with him.

 - Friend on the Force: She was this to Spider-Man.

-- Satellite Love Interest: when first introduced.
+- Satellite Love Interest: When first introduced.
 Later issues attempted to broaden her characterization (albeit a characterization that kind of made her a Composite Character of several former love interests).
-Averted now that she is A) No longer a love interest and B) the books are mostly focusing on her as a Friend on the Force.
+Averted now that she is A) no longer a love interest and B) the books are mostly focusing on her as a Friend on the Force.